2i2c-org/team-compass/communication/blog.md

 Here are a few ideas for blog post topics for inspiration:

-* **2i2c organizational updates**.
+- **2i2c organizational updates**.
 Provide updates about important organizational decisions and changes.
 For example:
-    * Major changes to strategy
+  - Major changes to strategy
-    * Governance or other organizational changes
+  - Governance or other organizational changes
-    * New hires
+  - New hires
-* **Major project updates**.
+- **Major project updates**.
 For major projects and collaborations, we should provide regular updates about the work that we've done.
 This shouldn't frame 2i2c as the sole producer for these projects (unless we really are the sole producer), but demonstrate how 2i2c has contributed to the overall effort.
 For example:
-    * Major deliverables that we’ve met on a project
+  - Major deliverables that we’ve met on a project
-    * New collaborations
+  - New collaborations
-* **Open source updates**.
+- **Open source updates**.
 If we do particular service work, or make a strong technical improvement in an open source project, we should tell the world about it.
-* **Updates from the hubs pilot**.
-As our pilot hub infrastructure grows and evolves, and as we serve more communities with it, we should tell others about the impact we are having.
+- **Updates from the Managed JupyterHub Serivce**.
+As hub service infrastructure grows and evolves, and as we serve more communities with it, we should tell others about the impact we are having.
-* **Topic dives**.
+- **Topic dives**.
 There may be particular topics that we want to write about, like open culture, cloud optimization, etc. These will help us crystallize our thoughts, demonstrate expertise, and share knowledge with others.